We give children of Canadian Military Families and children who share similar unique life challenges a camp to call their own.

 Children with unique life challenges have camp friends who share their experiences and help them thrive.

-Camp Maple Leaf is operated by a registered charity, serving children from Canadian Military families as well as children and families with unique life challenges.
-Our two sleepover camps provide children and families who share similar life experiences with a special place to call their own.
+Camp Maple Leaf is a National registered charity* serving children from Canadian Military families as well as Children and families with unique life challenges.
+Our three sleepover camps (in Ontario, Atlantic Canada and Western Canada) provide children and families who share similar life experiences with a special place to call their own.

 During every session of camp, we proudly celebrate those who have served our country and communities as members of the Military or as first responders.
 We honour them by raising the flag every morning, lower it every night and sharing songs, stories, and thoughts about what they mean to all of us.